sanic-org/sanic-guide/src/en/guide/deployment/manager.md

 ### Starting a worker

 All worker processes *must* send an acknowledgement when starting.
 This happens under the hood, and you as a developer do not need to do anything.
-However, the Manager will exist with a status code `1` if one or more workers do not send that `ack` message.
-By default, the Manager will wait for five (5) seconds to receive the `ack`.
+However, the Manager will exit with a status code `1` if one or more workers do not send that `ack` message, or a worker process throws an exception while trying to start.
+If no exceptions are encountered, the Manager will wait for up to thirty (30) seconds for the acknowledgement.

-If your application crashes after five (5) seconds, likely the issue is some inability for your workers to start.
-You should review the traceback for errors related to your code.

 ---:1
-In the situation when you know that you will need more than five (5) seconds to start, you can monkeypatch the Manager.
+In the situation when you know that you will need more time to start, you can monkeypatch the Manager.
 The threshold does not include anything inside of a listener, and is limited to the execution time of everything in the global scope of your application.

 If you run into this issue, it may indicate a need to look deeper into what is causing the slow startup.
 :--:1